lutchh/AntiAdblocker/README.md

 The JavaScript code has been encrypted for security purposes.
 It works with almost every ad blocker, including Ublock and Brave Browser's ad blocker.It is safe for website owners to use.
+You can call it as a file or use it within <script>.